center-for-threat-informed-defense/sightings_ecosystem/HOW_TO_RUN.md

 ## Questions and Feedback

-Please submit issues for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.
+Please submit issues for any technical questions/concerns or contact [ctid@mitre.org] directly for more general inquiries.

 Also see the [guidance for contributors](./CONTRIBUTING.md) if are you interested in contributing or simply reporting issues.

 ## Notice

-Copyright 2021 MITRE Engenuity.
+Copyright 2021, 2024 MITRE.
 Approved for public release.
-Document number XXXXX
+Document number(s) CT0022, CT0103.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at